Strategy for future public sector consultancy at TECH

 Interdisciplinary understanding and innovative solutions are ensured through strong professional data management and data availability, but primarily through system understanding based on cutting-edge modeling.

-Central units supporting the expertise, consistency, quality, and communication of the institutes regarding service agreements with ministries, and where everyone within Tech thinks 'we'.
+Centre units supporting the expertise, consistency, quality, and communication of the departments regarding service agreements with ministries, and where everyone within Tech thinks 'we'.

 The quality management system is adhered to by all.